databendlabs/databend/docs/doc/90-contributing/09-how-to-write-aggregate-functions.md

 ## How to write aggregate functions

-This section shows you how to write an aggregate function in Databend.
+Databend allows you to customize your own aggregate functions with Rust.
 It's not an easy way because you need to be a rustacean first.

 Databend has a plan to support writing UDAFs in other languages(like js, web assembly) in the future.

+This section shows you how to write an aggregate function in Databend.

 ## Function Registration